Skip to content

 Petrol Generators

 Honda and Yamaha inverters range from $1,500 to $3,500.
 More expensive upfront, but they’re durable, efficient, and easy to service.
+When comparing the price of generators, it is important to consider long-term fuel efficiency and resale value.

 Diesel Generators

 Kubota, Yanmar, and Mitsubishi diesel models start around $6,000 and climb to $20,000+ for industrial units.
 High upfront cost, but unbeatable in longevity and fuel savings.
+You can often find these premium generators for sale through specialized Australian dealers.

 Australian man satisfied Japanese generator old broken unit nearby